fs3cs0ciety/linux-rootkit/README.md

 * **Hiding Module Presence in `lsmod` and Other Kernel Listings**
    Rasta's stealth extends to hiding itself from `lsmod` and other kernel module listings, ensuring that the rootkit isn't visible in the list of loaded kernel modules.

-* **Bypass Security Detection Tools**
-   All of these capabilities work together to make it extremely difficult for security detection tools and administrators to identify or remove Rasta.
-The rootkit operates entirely in memory, leaving minimal traces and ensuring that it remains undetected.

 ---

 ## Examples